NativeScript/docs-v7/start/ns-setup-os-x.md

 1. Install the dependencies for iOS development.
     1. Run the App Store and download and install Xcode 5 or later.
-    1. Go to [Downloads for Apple Developers](https://developer.apple.com/downloads/index.action), log in and download and install the **Command Line Tools for Xcode** for your version of OS X and Xcode.
+    1. Go to [Downloads for Apple Developers](https://developer.apple.com/downloads/index.action), log in and download and install the **Command Line Tools for Xcode** for your version of macOS and Xcode.
     1. Install the [xcodeproj ruby gem](https://rubygems.org/gems/xcodeproj/versions/0.28.2) with the following command.

         <pre class="add-copy-button"><code class="language-terminal">sudo gem install xcodeproj